Azure/azure-quickstart-templates/201-vm-vsts-agent/README.md

  * Creates a Virtual Network
  * Creates 1 Nic for the Virtual Machine
  * Creates 1 Virtual Machine with OS Disk with Windows 2016 including Visual Studio Enterprise 2017.
- * Installs and configures upto 4 VSTS agents
+ * Installs and configures up to 4 VSTS agents
  * Installs named versions of modules

 ## Usage